redtexts/texts/bordiga_1958_revolutionary_program_property.md

 But the goal of Engels is to discredit as anti-Marxist and counterrevolutionary any defense of the preservation of small-scale property.
-What would the venerable and great Frederick have said if someone had proposed, as they are doing today in Italy and France^[We may add, in 1980: "and in Spain and all of Latin America."], that the agrarian program must advocate the extension, over the entire rural population, of the ownership of all the land that is under cultivation?
+What would the venerable and great Frederick have said if someone had proposed, as they are doing today in Italy and France[^fn-3], that the agrarian program must advocate the extension, over the entire rural population, of the ownership of all the land that is under cultivation?